Automotive Service Technology

 - Engines I, II, III, and IV must be taken in order.

-- All classes require all Developmental Math to be completed.
+- All classes require all Support Math to be completed.

 - All classes require Electrical I as prerequisite with the exception of Engines I. Brakes may have Electrical I as coorequisite.